RI-SE/smirk/docs/System Requirements Specification.md

 ## 1.6 References ##
 - Ben Abdessalem, Nejati, Briand, and Stifter, 2018.
 Testing Vision-based Control Systems Using Learnable Evolutionary Algorithms, in Proc. of the 40th Int’l.
 Conf. on Software Engineering.
 - Borg, Bronson, Christensson, Olsson, Lennartsson, Sonnsjö, Ebadi, and Karsberg, 2021.
 Exploring the Assessment List for Trustworthy AI in the Context of Advanced Driver-Assistance Systems, In Proc. of the 2nd Workshop on Ethics in Software Engineering Research and Practice.
 - Gauerhof, Hawkins, David, Picardi, Paterson, Hagiwara, and Habli, 2020.
 Assuring the Safety of Machine Learning for Pedestrian Detection at Crossings.
 In Proc. of the 39th International Conference on ComputerSafety, Reliability and Security (SAFECOMP).
+- Hawkins, Paterson, Picardi, Jia, Calinescu, and Habli.
+[Guidance on the Assurance of Machine Learning in Autonomous Systems (AMLAS)](https://www.york.ac.uk/media/assuring-autonomy/documents/AMLASv1.1.pdf), v1.1, Techincal Report, University of York, 2021.
 - Nair, De La Vara, Sabetzadeh, and Briand, 2014.
 [An extended systematic literature review on provision of evidence for safety certification](https://www.sciencedirect.com/science/article/abs/pii/S0950584914000603). *Information and Software Technology*, 56(7), 689-717.
 - Picardi, Paterson, Hawkins, Calinescu, and Habli, 2020.
 [Assurance Argument Patterns and Processes for Machine Learning in Safety-Related Systems](http://ceur-ws.org/Vol-2560/paper17.pdf).
 In *Proceedings of the Workshop on Artificial Intelligence Safety (SafeAI 2020)*, pp. 23-30.
 - Thorn, Kimmel, and Chaka, 2018.
 [A Framework for Automated Driving System Testable Cases and Scenarios](https://trid.trb.org/view/1574670), Technical Report DOT HS 812 623, National Highway Traffic Safety Administration.